ev3dev/ev3dev.github.io/docs/tutorials/setting-up-python-pycharm.md

 ## Configure code synchronization

 {% include icon.html type="info" %}
-The first half of this tutorial assumes you are using the free version of PyCharm.
-However, if you have access to the Professional Version of PyCharm, which is free for students and some open-source projects, you should probably read the PyCharm Professional version alternatives shown later.
+The first half of this tutorial assumes you are using the free "Community" version of PyCharm.
+However, if you have access to the "Professional" version of PyCharm, which is free for students and some key open-source projects, you we recommend that you read through the PyCharm Professional version alternatives shown later.
 {:.alert .alert-info}

 The goal is to be able to transfer code as you write it to the EV3 or other